 This is a Government tax calculated on the value of the property at the date of the contract of sale.
 This is usually payable at or before settlement.
 More information about stamp duty can be found on the RevenueSA website.

-Once settlement has been completed the buyer can contact the vendor or their agent to arrange a time to get the keys for the property.
+Once the settlement has been completed, the buyer can contact the vendor or their agent to arrange a time to get the keys to the property.
 Any access to the property that is required before possession can be negotiated with the vendor or their agent.

 Withdrawing from the contract of sale